yottaawesome/onyx32/README.md

 Check `Onyx32.Gui.Tests project` for an example.
 Essentially, in your project in which you want to use Onyx32.Gui.dll, do the following:

 1. Include `Onyx32.Gui.h` and `Onyx32.Gui.Lib.h` (or just the latter, since it includes the former) located in the `Onyx32.Gui/include/` directory.
 2. Create an instance of `Onyx32Lib`.
-This class will automatically load the DLL and unload it on its destruction, so it should remain active for the entire scope of your use of `Onyx32` (which will probably be your entire application lifetime).
+This class will automatically load the DLL and unload it on its destruction, so this instance should remain active for the entire scope of your use of `Onyx32` (which will probably be your entire application lifetime).
 3. Create the main factory via `Onyx32Lib::GetMainFactory()`.
 4. Use the factory to create windows and controls.
 5. Add controls to windows.